crossley/mq_honours_2023/vma_general/README.md

 generalisation (no feedback except for top-ups to training targets): 20 per target X 12 targets -> 240 trials? washout (no feedback again): x per target?

-TODO: Waiting on word from Laura's notes for trial numbers

 ## Laura
 Laura is working on a project examining whether or not MIS training transfers to enhanced visuomotor adaptation abilities.